PROCESSING GRIEF THROUGH ART

 La Fonte (2026)

-My mom’s dystonia in her right hand and arm were the main source of pain due to a rare, progressive neurodegenerative disease: Corticobasal Degeneration (CBD) I practiced sketching still life, thinking of everything I saw in terms of shapes.
+My mom’s dystonia in her right hand and arm were the main source (la fonte) of pain due to a rare, progressive neurodegenerative disease: Corticobasal Degeneration (CBD) I practiced sketching still life, thinking of everything I saw in terms of shapes.
 Due to the dystonia, the hand was warped by permanent muscle contraction, making is vastly different to sketch than a typical hand.